peteyluu/dog-catalog/README.md

 - Compare different dog breeds to help identify a preferred one.
 - Add a specific dog breed to your favorites.

+## Suggestions and future improvements

+- Show a comparative table with the selected dog breeds, highlighting relevant attributes for the user.
+Example: temperament, size, etc.
+- Interaction that allows the user to filter and compare the breeds by characteristics and suggest potential matches.
+- Show the total number of breeds, with the possibility of obtaining the recommendation or most voted breed for by users.
+- Share my breed match on social media.

 ## Technologies Used

 - React